Trends

 I soaked in the hot water, Mark’s baby babble downstairs temporarily muffled by the bathroom fan, and took a few deep breaths.
 I stretched my legs, ran my hands through my hair and got some of my Nuxe facial mask in my eyes—oops.

-The smell of the scrub I use when I take a bath reminded me of last summer when, in the third trimester of pregnancy, I used to take a bath almost every other day in a desperate attempt to ease lower back pain and a myriad of other small pregnancy boo boos.
+The smell of the scrub I use when I take a bath reminded me of last summer when, in the third trimester of pregnancy, I used to take a bath almost every other day in a desperate attempt to ease lower back pain and a myriad of other small pregnancy boo-boos.

 But this time, I no longer had a big belly bump peeking above the waterline.
-My belly is flat, my breasts even flatter—goodbye “pregnancy boobs”!
+My belly is flat, and my breasts even flatter—goodbye “pregnancy boobs”!

 I have my body back for myself even though I don’t always have the time to be by myself these days.

 When I first realized I was pregnant, the practical side effects of baking a baby were the least of my worries.
-I’ve been fatter, I’ve been thinner, I have worn out my body traveling and I’ve soothed it with massages whenever I had the money for this oh-so-pleasant luxury.
+I’ve been fatter, I’ve been thinner, I have worn out my body travelling and I’ve soothed it with massages whenever I had the money for this oh-so-pleasant luxury.
 Overall, I have a fairly healthy relationship with my body—even though, like most women, I periodically wish I could fit this tiny pair of trendy skinny jeans and flaunt an outrageous cleavage.

 Oh, and I wouldn’t have minded smaller feet as well.
 Finding size 9–10 shoes can be a pain.
 But I’m 5’7, you can’t reasonably expect me to have tiny Chinese feet.